Sneaky Machine Learning Reading Group

 The question asked in the presentation:

-8. If you dont show the testing with training, its hard to tell.
+- If you don’t show the testing with training, it’s hard to tell.

 The comments on every slide: